 |Previous College:||Washington, 1986|

-With focus aimed at strengthening recruiting efforts and continually improving Cal Poly’s frontcourt game, Paul Fortier – a veteran player of 17 European seasons – is in his second year as associate head coach with the Mustang men’s basketball program.
+With attention aimed at strengthening recruiting efforts and continually improving Cal Poly’s frontcourt game, Paul Fortier – a veteran professional player of 17 European seasons – is in his third year as associate head coach with the Mustang men’s basketball program.

-“Paul is a talented, experienced and professional coach and a perfect fit for our program as a teacher, mentor and recruiter,” sixth-year Cal Poly head coach Joe Callero said.
+“Paul is a talented, experienced and professional coach and a perfect fit for our program as a teacher, mentor and recruiter,” seventh-year Cal Poly head coach Joe Callero said.
 “On the floor, Paul helps develop our post players and as a recruiter, he helps maintain our out-of-state contacts and strengthens our California relationships.
-With Paul’s leadership, I look forward to the continued progress of Mustang basketball and see a bright future for our program.”
+With Paul’s leadership, I look forward to the continued progress of Mustang basketball.”

 Fortier arrived at Cal Poly in June 2013 after serving as an assistant at Washington for eight seasons.
 Tasked with developing Washington’s post players, Fortier’s protégés include Los Angeles Clippers center Spencer Hawes (selected 10th in the 2007 NBA Draft by Sacramento), Memphis Grizzlies forward Quincy Pondexter (selected 26th in the 2010 draft by Oklahoma City) and Los Angeles Clippers guard C.J.
 Wilcox (selected 28th in the 2014 draft).
 Fortier also groomed forward Jon Brockman (selected 38th in the 2009 NBA Draft by Portland; currently with French club Élan Chalon) and forward Matthew Bryan-Amaning, an All-Pac-12 first team selection and the conference’s Most Improved Player honoree for the 2010-11 season.